Here are some frequently asked questions from callers looking for a mobile urgent care doctor, and some answers we hope will help:

 How much time do your doctors spend with patients?

-In most cases, when our doctor sees you in your hotel room, they spend about 30 minutes (give or take a few minutes) with the patient in the room during a onsite call.
+In most cases, our mobile doctors spend about 30 minutes (give or take a few minutes) with the patient in the room during an onsite visit.

 What type of medical conditions do you treat?

-Our doctors treat common non-emergency urgent care problems like fever, sore throat, ear infections, sinus infections, cough, bronchitis, influenza, pinkeye, rashes, nausea, vomiting, diarrhea, etc. For more details or questions, call 407-238-2000.
+Our mobile doctors treat common non-emergency episodic urgent care problems like fever, sore throat, ear infections, sinus infections, cough, bronchitis, influenza, pinkeye, rashes, nausea, vomiting, diarrhea, urinary tract infections, etc. For more details or questions, text or call 407-238-2000.
 For true life-threatening medical emergencies, call “911”.
-We have a list of most common symptoms on our website.
-We’ve also provided symptoms which are not ideal for a hotel room doctor visit.
-Please review that list if possible before calling Physician Room Service.

-How much does a Physician Room Service mobile doctor call cost?
+How much does a Physician Room Service mobile doctor house-call visit cost?

 Additional fees for doctor services include:

-- Travel time for outside the coverage area (see above)
+- Travel time for doctor visits outside of our usual coverage area (see above) add $50

 Can your doctors do any tests in my hotel room or vacation rental?